Legal & Policies

 The add-in offers an automated data cleaning feature.
 When the user activates this function:

-• The AI engine receives the headers of non-excluded columns along with a representative sample of the data in those columns.
+• The AI engine receives the headers of non-excluded columns and a representative sample of the data in these columns.

-• The AI identifies data requiring cleaning, particularly free-text responses (for example: "Other, please specify…" fields) where wording varies from one respondent to another.
+• The AI identifies data requiring cleaning, particularly free-text responses (e.g., "Other, specify..." fields) where formulations vary between respondents.

 • The AI proposes groupings and standardizations of these responses to reduce the number of distinct occurrences and enable reliable statistical analysis.

-• Proposed changes are presented to the user as a preview.
-No changes are applied without the user's explicit confirmation.
+• The proposed modifications are presented to the user as a preview.
+No modification is applied without the user's explicit confirmation.

 • Columns previously excluded by the user are never included in the cleaning process.

-Data cleaning is subject to the same privacy rules as analysis: data is processed by the AI engine selected by the user, according to the terms described in sections 4.1 through 4.3.
+Cleaning is subject to the same confidentiality rules as analysis: data is processed by the AI engine corresponding to the mode selected by the user (Private AI ON or OFF), according to the modalities described in sections 4.1 to 4.3.

 5. Security